durandkwok-snowflake/DK_Snowday_Snowpark_HOL/snowparkbasics/lab/README.md

 Instructions to create creds.json:
+Create the file to include your account as well as the password for user TECHUP:
 Currently this is using the Tasty Bytes Database and Schema:
 Change this accordingly to where you want to run this lab: